aws/aws-cdk/design/external-references.md

 ## Implementation Notes

-The underlying pattern we use today for supporting imports/exports (`IBucket`, `BucketBase`, `Bucket` and `ImportedBucket`) continues to be relevant for implementing serialization and the `fromXxx` methods.
+The underlying pattern we use today for supporting imports/exports (`IBucket`, `BucketBase`, `Bucket` and `ImportedBucket`) continues to be **recommended** for implementing serialization and the `fromXxx` methods.

-The various static import methods (`deserializeXxx` `importXxx`, `fromXxx`) will all return an object that implements `IXxx`.
-The concrete type of this object will be an internal class `ImportedXxx` that includes the heuristics of how to represent an external resource.
+The various static import methods (`deserializeXxx` `importXxx`, `fromXxx`) can all return an object that implements `IXxx`.
+The concrete type of this object can be implemented as an module-internal class `ImportedXxx` that includes the heuristics of how to represent an external resource of this type.
+For example, is may include the logic that determines how to convert an ARN to a name and vice versa, construct URLs, etc.

 ## Open issues/questions